 We sell a variety of CBFs to the oil and gas industry and non-energy markets, including calcium chloride, calcium bromide, zinc bromide, zinc calcium bromide, sodium bromide, formate-based brines, and our TETRA CS Neptune fluids, some of which we manufacture and some of which are purchased from third parties.
 Sales of these products contribute significantly to our revenues.
 In our manufacture of calcium chloride, we use brines, hydrochloric acid, and other raw materials purchased from third parties.
 In our manufacture of brominated CBF products, we use elemental bromine, hydrobromic acid, and other raw materials that are purchased from third parties.
 There are several raw materials for which there are only a limited number of suppliers or a single supplier.
-For example, we are currently required to purchase all of our requirements of elemental bromine, up to a certain specified maximum, from LANXESS under a long-term supply agreement.
+For example, we are currently required to purchase all of our requirements of elemental bromine, up to a certain specified maximum and subject to a specified annual minimum, from LANXESS under a long-term supply agreement.
 To mitigate potential supply constraints, we enter into supply agreements with particular suppliers, including LANXESS.
 We also evaluate alternative sources of supply to avoid reliance on limited or sole-source suppliers when possible.
-Although we have long-term supply agreements with LANXESS, there is no assurance that we will have an adequate supply of elemental bromine or the other raw materials required for all of our CBFs opportunities, or that such raw materials will be available at reasonable prices.
-Economic sanctions and other regulations imposed by the United States and other international countries as a result of the conflict involving Russia and Ukraine may disrupt supplies or affect the prices of certain raw materials.
+Although we have long-term supply agreements with LANXESS, there is no assurance that we will have an adequate supply of elemental bromine or the other raw materials required for all of our CBF opportunities, or that such raw materials will be available at reasonable prices.
+Economic sanctions and other regulations imposed by the United States and other international countries as a result of the conflict involving Russia and Ukraine, Israel and

+Gaza region, hostilities in the Middle East, or maritime piracy attacks may disrupt supplies or affect the prices of certain raw materials.
 Should the conflict in Ukraine or other international locations further escalate, it is difficult to anticipate the extent to which current or future sanctions could increase our costs, disrupt our supplies, reduce our sales or otherwise affect our operations.
 If we are unable to acquire these raw materials at reasonable prices, or at all, for a prolonged period, our Completion Fluids & Products Division business could be materially and adversely affected.